-3. Emscripten's Architecture
+3 Emscripten's Architecture

-In the previous section we saw a general overview of Emscripten's approach to compiling LLVM assembly code into JavaScript.
-We will now get into more detail into how Emscripten itself is implemented.
+In the previous section we saw a general overview of Emscripten's approach to compiling LLVM assembly into JavaScript.
+We will now get into more detail into how Emscripten implements that approach and its architecture.

 Emscripten is written in JavaScript.
-The primary reason for that decision was convenience: Two simple examples of the benefits of that approach are that (1) the compiler can create JavaScript objects that represent constant structures from the original assembly code, and convert them to a string using JSON.stringify() in a trivial manner, and (2) the compiler can simplify numerical operations by simply eval()ing the code (so "1+2" would become "3", etc.).
-In both examples, the development of Emscripten was made simpler by having the exact same environment during compilation as the executing code will have.
-This also helps in more complex ways, for example when the same code needs to be run at compile time and at runtime, and makes various dynamic compilation techniques possible in the future.
+A main reason for that decision was to simplify sharing code between the compiler and the runtime, and to enable various dynamic compilation techniques.
+Two simple examples: (1) The compiler can create JavaScript objects that represent constants in the assembly code, and convert them to a string using JSON.stringify() in a convenient manner, and (2) The compiler can simplify numerical operations by simply eval()ing the code (so "1+2" would become "3", etc.).
+In both examples, writing Emscripten is made simpler by having the exact same environment during compilation as the executing code will have.

-Emscripten's compilation has three main phases:
+Emscripten has three main phases:

-- The intertyper, which converts from LLVM assembly into Emscripten's internal representation. - The analyzer, which inspects the internal representation and generates various useful information for the final phase, including type and variable information, stack usage analysis, optional data for optimizations (variable nativization and relooping), etc.

-• The jsifier, which does the final conversion of the internal representation plus additional analyzed data into JavaScript.
+- The intertyper, which converts from LLVM assembly into Emscripten's internal representation. - The analyzer, which inspects the internal representation and generates various useful information for the final phase, including type and variable information, stack usage analysis, optional data for optimizations (variable nativization and relooping), etc. - The jsifier, which does the final conversion of the internal representation plus additional analyzed data into JavaScript.